 The Mohammed bin Rashid Al Maktoum Solar Park in Dubai (UAE) is the world's largest single-site renewable-energy project.
 The latest section of the Park to come onstream uses structural steels protected with Magnelis®, ArcelorMittal’s innovative breakthrough in corrosion protection.
 Thanks to its unique composition, Magnelis® will provide the solar structure with an unprecedented level of surface and cut-edge protection, even in this hostile desert environment.Project News

-When it comes to steel, the result may produce the visible corrosion product known as rust, which may cause deterioration of the external appearance, and finally, lead to the loss of performance capacity of steel members as well as damage other components.
+When it comes to steel, the result may be the visible corrosion product known as rust, which may cause deterioration of the external appearance, and finally, lead to the loss of performance capacity of steel members as well as damage other components.

 Magnelis® after 34 Weeks of Exposure